oankit/Medical-Expense-Analysis/Analysis/README.md

 **Folder to store all analysis**
 ---
-Access the "Submitted" folder and then the analysis conduction file to look at the analysis
+Access the "Submitted" folder, then "Milestone 2" folder and finally the analysis conduction file to look at the analysis